 4) Where can I park?

-There is a large paid parking lot beside our building.
+There is a gated parking system at our building.

 5) Are your services covered by:

 Chiropractic has not been covered by OHIP since 2004.

 Currently, ODSP does not cover chiropractic services.

 Yes.
 If you have suffered a work related injury, please advise us when you book an appointment, so that we can initiate appropriate paperwork.
 If you have been given a claim number, bring it along with any pertinent paperwork on your first appointment.

 Yes.
 If you suffer from an injury sustained in a motor vehicle accident, please advise us at the time of booking your first appointment.
 We can bill and contact insurers directly, therefore please bring all of your pertinent auto insurance information with you on the first appointment following your accident.